distant-home/C/README.md

 # C
-some knowledge and experience of learning C
+some knowledge and experience of learning C and C++.